The supplement world is a murky business.

 Unfortunately, there are very few on the market with sufficient quantities of bacteria in in the first place, or sufficiently designed to survive transit through the body.
 Advanced Flora overcomes this problem with the innovative capsule design, and contains 20bn live bacteria per capsule.
 Find out more here https://autoimmuneinstitute.com/pages/advanced-flora

 As you can see, using probiotics can be a complicated area, and a very easy way to waste a lot of money, but hopefully this has helped!

-p.s. one probiotic type supplement that I do currently have available is Advanced Protection.
+p.s. aside from Advanced Flora, one other probiotic type supplement that I do currently have available is Advanced Protection.
 This contains something known as Saccharomyces Boulardii that has been shown to have a huge number of benefits for people with Crohn’s and Colitis and is rapidly becoming one of my most used supplements with the people I work with.
 Find out more about it here https://autoimmuneinstitute.com/products/advanced-protection